mattjh1/mattjh-blog/content/post/keyboard-first.md

 Hammerspoon is made up of small atomic pieces that solves specific problems, you can either write your own using the API or pick and choice from a vast selection of "Spoons" as they're called.

-Personally i use Hammerspoon for a few things.
+Personally I use Hammerspoon for a few things.

 ### Control-Escape